trbarrettjr/random-python/README.md

 Playing with [Tailscale VPN](https://tailscale.com/) service.
 They have an [API](https://github.com/tailscale/tailscale/blob/main/api.md) that you are able to utilize.
 This is just calling the API and getting all the devices that are authorized for my account.
 Adjust as you see fit.

 **Warning**: Please note that saving credentials in the application is not secure, please utilize some safe method to securely store and recall your credentials as needed.

+## ts-exit.py

+While using [Tailscale's](https://tailscale.com) [exit nodes](https://tailscale.com/kb/1103/exit-nodes), I like to enable and disable the dns settings while enabling and disabling the exit nodes.

+So this is a Python script of it taking in the information and connecting and disconnecting to how I like it.
+I may update this into the future to including doing and ip check on a website that will return your ip address before and after connection.